 Although getting a publication stemming from an REU is not necessary for a positive research experience, having a paper published in a professional journal is highly desirable.
 Ideally, publication of work done in an undergraduate research program is a beginning rather than an end in itself.
 Many participants from the program have continued to publish as an undergraduate or graduate student.

-One hundred and sixty-five of the 176 participants in the Duluth REU program who have received their Bachelor's degrees have gone to graduate
+One hundred and sixty-seven of the 179 participants in the Duluth REU program who have received their Bachelor's degrees have gone to graduate

 school.
-Of these 123 went to MIT, Harvard, Berkeley, Chicago, Princeton, or Stanford.
-One hundred and twenty-four have won graduate fellowships (NSF, NDSEG, Hertz, etc.).
-Ninety-three
+Of these 126 went to MIT, Harvard, Berkeley, Chicago, Princeton, or Stanford.
+One hundred and twenty-seven have won graduate fellowships (NSF, NDSEG, Hertz, etc.).

-One hundred and six of the participants have the Ph.D. degree.
+One hundred and fifteen of the participants have the Ph.D. degree.
 Eight are American Mathematical Society Fellows.

 for excellence in mathematics by an undergraduate women fourteen winners and nine runner ups have participated in the a Duluth REU.